dsfsi/covid19za/data/doh_annual_report_data/README.md

 * To maintain accuracy of the hospital data described in the [README_hospital_data.md](README_hospital_data.md)

 * To create machine readeable documents that can also be used for fact-checking  and cross referencing

+* To use alongside with other sources such as [Open Data South Africa Toolkit](https://opendataza.gitbook.io/toolkit/open-data-resources/healthcare-data-resources#healthcare-services-locations-and-standards) on locations and healthcare services and standards , [Open Data South Africa Toolkit](https://opendataza.gitbook.io/toolkit/open-data-resources/healthcare-data-resources#health-and-healthcare-indicators) on health and healthcare indicator and also governance and [financial](https://opendataza.gitbook.io/toolkit/open-data-resources/political-and-governance-data-resources) resources in health.